gavinhoward/bc/README.md

 When building the library, the executables are not built.
 For more information, see the [build manual][5].

-The library API can be found in `manuals/bcl.3` or `man bcl` once the library is installed.

 The library API can be found in [`manuals/bcl.3.md`][26] or `man bcl` once the library is installed.

+The library is built as `bin/libbcl.a`.

 ### Package and Distro Maintainers